-ONE OF THE TOP THREE ENTRIES OF BOUND’S VALENTINES’S DAY SHORT STORY CONTEST
+ONE OF THE TOP THREE ENTRIES OF BOUND’S VALENTINE’S DAY SHORT STORY CONTEST

 When he walked into my bedroom, he brought in the scent of the sea.